flutter-form-builder-ecosystem/form_builder_validators/README.md

   return (userInput != null && userInput % 2 == 0) ? null : 'This field must be even';
 }
 ```
-The challenge with the previous approach is that we must handle null checks in every validator
+The challenge with the previous approaches (< v.11.x.x) is that we must handle null checks in every validator
 implementation.
 This leads to:
   1. Tangled validator logic: Each validator must handle both validation rules and null checking,making the code harder to understand and maintain.
   2. Code duplication: When composing validators, the same null-checking logic must be repeated across multiple validators, violating the DRY principle.